MikeAxtell/ShortStack/README.md

 ```

 ## Required
 - `--genomefile GENOMEFILE` : Path to the reference genome in FASTA format.
-Must be indexable by `samtools faidx`, or already indexed.
+Must be indexable by both `samtools faidx` and `bowtie-build`, or already indexed.
 - `(--readfile [READFILE ...] | --bamfile [BAMFILE ...])` : *Either* `--readfile` or `--bamfile` is required.
     - `--readfile [READFILE ...]` : Path(s) to one or more files of reads in `fastq` or `fasta` format.
 May be `gzip` compressed.
 Multiple files are separated by spaces.
 Inputting reads triggers alignments to be performed.
     - `--bamfile [BAMFILE ...]` : Path(s) to one or more files of aligned sRNA-seq data in BAM format.
 Multiple files are separated by spaces.
 BAM files must match the reference genome given in `--genomefile`.